MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 In this exercise, you will send events to the event hub you created in [Exercise 1](#Exercise1).
 To do that, you'll use Node.js to run eventgen.js, which in turn transmits secure requests to the event hub using the [Azure Event Hubs REST API](https://msdn.microsoft.com/en-us/library/azure/Dn790674.aspx). eventgen.js generates simulated events representing ATM withdrawals.
 Each event contains relevant information such as the card number used for the withdrawal, the time and amount of the withdrawal, and a unique identifier for the ATM machine used.

-1. At a command prompt, navigate to the "resources" directory of this lab.
+1. At the command prompt, navigate to the "resources" directory of this lab if you aren't there already.

 1. Now execute the following command: